When traveling by plane, one of the first decisions you need to make is whether to check in online or at the airport.

 Online check in

-Advantages of online check in
+Advantages of checking in online

 Checking in online has several benefits.